Hypergraph dualization with FPT-delay parameterized by the degeneracy and dimension: Ordered generation

 \section{Ordered generation}

-Our algorithm is based on the \emph{ordered generation} technique that was initially introduced in \cite{eiter2002new} for monotone Boolean dualization, and later adapted to the context of graph domination in \cite{bonamy2019triangle, bonamy2019kt}.
-Our presentation of the algorithm is essentially based on these works.
+Our algorithm is based on the \emph{ordered generation} technique introduced in \cite{eiter2002new} for monotone Boolean dualization, and later adapted to the context of graph domination in \cite{bonamy2019triangle,bonamy2019kt}.
+Our presentation of the algorithm is based on these works.